-Anguilla is a British colony, therefore, they drive on the left.
-If you’re coming from the USA this sounds much worse than it is.
-After a day it will feel totally normally.
+Anguilla is a British colony.
+Therefore, they drive on the left.
+If you’re coming from the USA, this sounds much worse than it is.
+After a day, it will feel totally normal.
 The trickiest thing about driving on “the wrong side of the road” are right-hand turns.
-A general rule of thumb, always look both ways.
+A general rule of thumb is always look both ways.

 2. You Must Purchase an Anguilla Drivers License

 This sounds shady AF, but it’s the rules.
 Tourists can purchase an Anguilla driver’s license right at the Anguilla car rental company.
 There is no test, just some paperwork.
 Honestly, it’s just another way for the government to get a few more dollars out of tourists.

 - $ 15 for a 72-hour driver’s license